From The Giant’s Campaign, a Novel

 “Do you hear, Ancorax?”
 In response, the ogre growled, naked rage on its face.
 “She doesn’t like you.
 You can do the honors.”

 “No!”
 Megaera shouted in a hollow pretense of fright.
 The ogre advanced, drawing a huge scimitar.
 She had sudden misgivings.
 Her stomach clenched.
 She glanced to Limax.
-He had begun to sidle toward the orc, which shifted from foot to foot, watching the ogre.
+He had begun to sidle toward the orc, which shifted from foot to foot as it watched the ogre in excitement.
 Limax’s resolve strengthened her own.
 She held up a hand, loose, in a feeble warding gesture.
 The ogre slowed and smiled.
-Suddenly, she cast her spell.
+Then suddenly, she cast her spell.
 Blackness enclosed them in a private sphere.
 She sidestepped and pulled out Bugclaw as the ogre resolved in lines of white.
 The ogre jerked its eyes this way and that against the dark.
 A clumsy, probing strike missed her as she dodged.
 She dove in and encircled the ogre’s neck, pulled, and tore, opening his throat.
 As she stepped away, the ogre expertly slashed her own neck.
 She felt a sting, an alarming gush of blood.
 Numbness spread through her.
-Mortally wounded itself, the ogre dropped the scimitar and fell to its knees.
+Meanwhile, the ogre dropped the scimitar and fell to its knees.

 The orc had a longsword poised overhead, but Limax held its wrists, straining to keep the sword at bay.
 Megaera charged and felled the orc with a snake-swift strike to the neck.

-Limax assumed a fighting crouch, balanced the hilt on the edge of his open hand, whirled the sword beside his shoulder, and stopped it dead straight.
+Limax assumed a fighting crouch, balanced the hilt on the edge of his open hand, whirled the sword beside his shoulder, and stopped it dead straight in front of him.

 “Yes,” he said.
 “I can use it.”